IdealisticAI/Documentation/BigManage.md

 ### Renaming a position
 > Change the name of an existing position in the company by specifying the new name and the position’s ID or current name.
 You can optionally provide a justification for the change.
 For example, you could tell BigManage: “Rename the Junior Developer position to Software Engineer” or “Change Marketing Manager to Senior Marketing Manager with justification: promotion.”
 ### Deleting a position
 > Remove a position from the company by specifying its name or ID.
-You can optionally provide a justification for the removal.
-For example, you could tell BigManage: “Delete the Marketing Manager position” or “Remove the Junior Developer position with justification: restructuring.”
+For example, you could tell BigManage: “Delete the Marketing Manager position” or “Remove the Junior Developer position”
 ### Restoring a position
-> Specify the position you want to restore by its name or ID and, if you want, explain why.
+> Specify the position you want to restore by its name or ID.
 For example, you could tell BigManage: “Restore the ‘Marketing Manager’ position because it was deleted by mistake” or “Reinstate the ‘Junior Developer’ position to support a new project.”
 ### Assigning a member to a position
 > Assign a member to a specific position in the company by specifying the member’s name, email, or ID and the position’s name or ID.
 You can optionally provide a justification for the assignment.
 For example, you could tell BigManage: “Assign John Doe to the Software Engineer position” or “Add member with email jane@example.com to the Marketing Manager position, justification: promotion.”
 ### Unassigning a member from a position